azharabbas414-cyber/Advance-RAG-learning-LAB/README.md

 The application can ingest public web pages.

-The default examples are:
+The default examples are (you may use one, both, or replace them):

 ```text
 https://docs.streamlit.io/
 https://docs.python.org/3/
 ```

-Use at least two URLs for the initial experiment.
+Use one URL or multiple URLs for the initial experiment.

 The application: